 Getting a divorce is a significant life decision.
 While you cannot adequately prepare for all the life changes ahead of you, there are specific steps you can take before embarking on the divorce proceedings.

-How Do You Prepare for a Divorce
+How to Prepare for a Colorado Divorce in 6 Steps

 Colorado is a no-fault divorce state, meaning that you and your spouse only need to state that your marriage is beyond repair to begin the marriage dissolution process.